orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/04-build-and-run.md

 npm run dev
 ```

-Open the URL printed by Vite.
-The page reports the number of initialized threads when the worker is ready.
-If initialization fails, check that you opened the Vite URL and that both cross-origin isolation headers are present; opening `index.html` directly does not provide them.
+Open the URL printed by Vite and try it out with different number of threads:
+* The page reports the number of initialized threads when the worker is ready.
+* If initialization fails, check that both cross-origin isolation headers are present; opening `index.html` directly does not provide them.

+> Source code of the app built by following this tutorial can be found [here](https://github.com/orxfun/orx-parallel/tree/main/examples/wasm/mini/vanilla).